**Changes to Building Permitting due to COVID-19 concerns**

 Effective March 9, 2020

-Permits that were set to expire on or after March 9, 2020 will be extended for the duration of the State of Emergency plus an additional 6 months.
-No request for extension needs to be made for projects in this case.
+Permits that were set to expire on or after March 9, 2020 can be extended for the duration of the State of Emergency plus an additional 6 months.
 This is pursuant to the Governor’s Executive Order 20-52 and 252.363, Florida Statutes

 Effective Monday, March 30